Statistics on Unpaid Customer Awards in FINRA Arbitration

 When a customer claimant first files an arbitration claim, FINRA staff alerts the customer if the respondent firm or associated person is inactive.
 FINRA also informs the customer that awards against such firms or associated persons have a much higher incidence of non-payment and that FINRA has limited disciplinary authority over inactive firms or associated persons that fail to pay arbitration awards.
 Thus, the customer knows before pursuing the claim in arbitration that collection of an award may be more difficult.
 In addition, upon learning that the respondent firm or associated person is inactive, a customer may determine to amend his or her claim to add other respondents from whom the customer may be able to collect should the claim go to award.

-These considerations are discussed in greater detail on pages 13-15 of the Discussion Paper, FINRA Perspectives on Customer Recovery .
+These considerations are discussed in greater detail on pages 13-15 of the Discussion Paper, FINRA Perspectives on Customer Recovery.

-A customer is not required to use an arbitration forum when bringing a claim against a firm that is inactive.5 In these circumstances, the customer is able to evaluate the likelihood of collecting on an award and make an informed decision whether to proceed in arbitration, to file the claim in court, or to amend his or her claim, regardless of whether the customer signed a predispute arbitration agreement.6 Accordingly, claims against inactive firms proceed in arbitration only at the customer’s option.
+A customer is not required to use an arbitration forum when bringing a claim against a firm or broker that is inactive.5 In these circumstances, the customer is able to evaluate the likelihood of collecting on an award and make an informed decision whether to proceed in arbitration, to file the claim in court, or to amend his or her claim, regardless of whether the customer signed a predispute arbitration agreement.6 Accordingly, claims against inactive firms and brokers proceed in arbitration only at the customer’s option.